SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modelling Spillover

 During the course of the experiments, we carefully controlled the infection rate to ensure that the average number of total infected individuals within the reservoir network remained consistently stable.
-Across all mentioned network topologies, this average ranged from 51 to 53 throughout the entire infection process.
+Across all mentioned network topologies, this average ranged around 5 percent throughout the entire infection process.
 Additionally, the inter-network infection strength ($\beta_{12}$) was kept constant.
 Our goal was to measure the number of inter-population links required to reach the spillover threshold.
-For this threshold, we validated our previous assumption, stating that approximately 0.1 fractions of all realizations would exhibit a spillover size greater than 3.
+For this threshold, we validated our previous assumption, stating that approximately 0.1 fractions of all realizations would exhibit a spillover non-negligible spillover size.

 Our findings revealed that the number of links needed to reach the spillover threshold was the lowest for scale-free networks and the highest for regular lattice networks.
 As for the small-world networks, an increase in the rewiring probability resulted in a decrease in the number of inter-population links required to reach the spillover threshold.
 This behavior can be attributed to the emergence of the small-world effect, which promotes the spread of epidemics \citep{liu2015epidemics}.